Regulation of nicotine marketing: Advertising restrictions

 Advertising restrictions typically shift advertising spending to unrestricted media.
 Banned on television, ads move to print; banned in all conventional media, ads shift to sponsorships; banned as in-store advertising and packaging, advertising shifts to shill (undisclosed) marketing reps, sponsored online content, viral marketing, and other stealth marketing techniques.

 Another method of evading restrictions is to sell less-regulated nicotine products instead of the ones for which advertising is more regulated.
 For instance, while TV ads of cigarettes are banned in the United States, similar TV ads of e-cigarettes are not.
+However, in 2019 several major broadcasting groups, including CBS, WarnerMedia, and Viacom, announced that they would voluntarily cease accepting e-cigarette commercials, substantially reducing their presence on national television despite the absence of a federal ban.

+Between 2020 and 2022, seven countries implemented comprehensive bans on tobaccos advertising, promotion and sponsorship, extending full advertising ban coverage (including point-of-sale) to additional 246 million people; by 2022 around 5.6 billion people (71 per cent of the global population) were protected by at least one MPOWER measure, with bans on advertising, promotion and sponsorship the areas of greatest recent progress.

+Nevertheless, the WHO Regional Office estimates that about 78 per cent of students aged 13–15 worldwide report being regularly exposed to some form of tobacco advertising, promotion or sponsorship.
+Other contemporary research including research from the National Youth Tobacco Survey, covering 2014-2020 indicates that adolescents in the United States continue to report high exposure to e-cigarette marketing, particularly via social-media platforms and other online media.

 The most effective media are usually banned first, meaning advertisers need to spend more money to advertise to the same number of people.
 Comprehensive bans can make it impossible to effectively substitute other forms of advertising, leading to actual falls in consumption.
 However, skillful use of allowed media can increase advertising exposure; the exposure of U.S. children to nicotine advertising is increasing as of 2018.

 Advertising types are described in order of increasing regulation below.